lopossumi/Rust-Hello/README.md

      Running `target\debug\hello.exe`
 Hello, world!
 ```
-### VS Code extensions
+## VS Code and extensions

 As a C# developer I'm so used to IntelliSense that I can't really imagine working without code navigation and completion.
-Luckily there's a bunch of plugins for VS Code making life a little bit easier.
+Luckily there's a bunch of plugins for [VS Code](https://code.visualstudio.com/) making life a little bit easier.

 The extension simply named *Rust* (```rust-lang.rust```) says to provide "lints, code completion and navigation, formatting and more" and is the most common Rust plugin with over half a million downloads.